ShimmerEngineering/Shimmer-C-API/README.md

       9. ShimmerCaptureXamarin

-NOTE: Where required the dlls for ShimmerClosedLibrary (algorithms), InTheHand, MathNet.Numerics can be found in the libs folder in the ShimmerAPI project
+NOTE: Where required the dlls for ShimmerClosedLibrary (algorithms)

 # REV 0.7
 - BTStream Firmware Is No Longer officially supported